-Applicants may be permitted to take three graduate courses (9 credits) in education on the basis of a signed application and proof of a master's degree from a regionally accredited institution of higher education.
-Students under this status will not be allowed to register for courses beyond the 9-credit (3 courses) limitation.
-Any of the courses taken under Special Student Status can be applied to a degree program only after the student is fully accepted and only if he/she applies to a particular program.
+Applicants who have not completed the application process may be permitted to take nine graduate credits on the basis of a signed application and proof of a bachelor's degree from a regionally accredited institution of higher education.
+The limit is twelve credits for ESE.
+Any of the courses taken under Temporary Status may be applied to a degree program with advisor's approval only after the student is fully accepted and only if he/she applies to a particular program.